 The massive shortage in housing can also help you gain profit by entering construction and real estate.
 Uganda’s growing economy aims to increase urbanization and a part of this is by increasing the number of houses.
 Uganda’s government offers attractive incentives in an effort to fast-track the deliveries of construction materials.

 The Information and communication sector has fairly increased by 30% since 2000.
 This sector is very dynamic as a result of the country’s food information and communication legal and regulatory framework which has been pursued by the government since the early 90s.
-Even services like landlord insurance have started to prop up.
+Even yacon syrup production has started to pop up.
 The information sector has become an open market, presenting a lot of investment opportunities.

 Back in the days, the people of Uganda used to trade with other communities and those that do tradings with them are often from Europe, Arabia, and East Africa.
 These traders offer mirrors, guns, cloth, beads, and other products in exchange of silver, gold, and slaves from Uganda.
 After some time of this successful barter, European explorers like John Speke and H.M.
 Stanley reached Uganda and saw the wonderful opportunities present on the country.
 These two went back to their country, Britain, and incessantly convinced their leaders to come and conquer Uganda–so it did and sent lots of explorers and missionaries.